TomWright/dasel/README.md

 Specify the file to query.
 This is required unless you are piping in data.

+If piping in data you can optionally pass `-f stdin`.

 ##### `-p`, `--parser`

 Specify the parser to use when reading the file.